Schools & Family Life in the UK: What New Arrivals Should Know

 The UK School System Explained

 Most children attend state-funded schools, which are free to attend.
+Some families choose private or independent schools, but this is optional and comes with tuition fees.

 This is why securing accommodation early is important.